akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/manage-supplier.md

 Before creating a supplier, make sure you already created the supplier contact users associated to it.
 :::

-You can directly create and edit the supplier into the interface by following these steps:
+You can directly create and edit the supplier from the interface by following these steps:
-1. Access to your Onboarder from the PIM,
+1. Access your Onboarder from the PIM,
 1. Click on `Suppliers`
 1. Click on `Create`
 1. Fill in the required information (see supplier definition to learn more about the expected properties)